tshimizu97/tshimizu97.github.io/README.md

-# Thee source code for my personal webpage
+# The source code for my personal webpage

 The website is hosted by GitHub Pages: https://tshimizu97.github.io